-The steep increase in the number of collectors created huge problems with publication, and the system could not accommodate the increased volume.245 As a result, a backlog of OSIRs developed246 and OSIRs were becoming obsolete before they were published.247 f.
-Increased Focus on Publishing Threat OSIRs
+The steep increase in the number of collectors created huge problems with publication, and the system could not accommodate the increased volume.
+As a result, a backlog of OSIRs developed and OSIRs were becoming obsolete before they were published.

 Given the challenges associated with publishing OSIRs, the content managers (aka the Senior Desk Officers, SDOs) spent a great deal of their time on the technical process of publishing vice mentoring, managing, or reviewing.